Home / Blog / How To Remove Personal Information From Internet Sites for Free

 • Public records, such as marriage or divorce records

 If you conduct personal or professional business online, chances are this information is being collected and stored by financial institutions, retailers, employers, and schools.
-If that information were to be compromised, such as from a data breach or ransomware attack, thieves may be able to use your personal information to commit crimes.
+If that information were to be compromised, for example, through a data breach or ransomware attack, thieves could use your personal information to commit crimes.

 Who Uses Your Personal Information Found on the Internet?